balfieri/aws/README.md

 create_insts 5                          # create 5 on-demand instances
 create_insts 5 m3.medium                # same, but override instance type
-owner_insts                             # list i-nnn ids of all instances
+owner_insts                             # list i-nnn ids of all instances owner_insts_json                        # list all information for all instances in JSON format